Bristol Scout F: Development

 By the end of 1916 there was a shortage of suitably powerful engines for single-seat fighters needed for air superiority.
 One of the few available was the Hispano-Suiza 8, but it was unreliable and production was being absorbed by the need to power the Royal Aircraft Factory S.E.5A that was entering service.
 Frank Barnwell of the Bristol Aeroplane Company designed a single-seat biplane, called the Scout E, around a proposed 200 hp ten-cylinder water-cooled radial engine designed by Harry Ricardo and Frank Halford, but this failed to materialise and another powerplant was sought.
-The Company gained an Air Ministry contract for six aircraft and was promised some 200 hp Hispano-Suiza V8s, but by June 1917 these had been replaced by 200 hp Sunbeam Arab radials.
+The Company gained an Air Ministry contract for six aircraft and was promised some 200 hp Hispano-Suiza V8s, but by June 1917 these had been replaced by 200 hp Sunbeam ArabV8 engines.
 With the Arab engine the design was redesignated the Scout F.

 The Scout F was a single-bay biplane with staggered unequal-span wings with straight edges and rounded tips.
 Ailerons were carried only on the upper planes and there were smooth cutouts in both to improve the view from the open cockpit, placed just behind the trailing edge.
 The tail was conventional, with unbalanced control surfaces.
 The Scout F had a fuselage-mounted single-axle main undercarriage forward of the lower wing, plus a tailskid.
 The water-cooled V-8 Arab engine allowed a smooth and quite short installation, ending in a two-blade propeller and conical spinner.
 There was a small bulge on top of the cowling for the coolant header tank and the radiator was placed in a tunnel fairing between the undercarriage legs, with a pair of shutters for coolant temperature control.